ronaldbosma/azure-integration-services-quickstart/README.md

 #### Logic App

 When the `includeLogicApp` parameter or the corresponding `INCLUDE_LOGIC_APP` environment variable is set to `true`, a Standard single-tenant Logic App is deployed via the [logic.bicep](./infra/modules/services/logic-app.bicep) module.

+- The WS1 (Workflow Standard) pricing tier is used.
+- The worker runtime is configured to .NET 8 to enable the use of [custom .NET code](https://learn.microsoft.com/en-us/azure/logic-apps/create-run-custom-code-functions).
-The `WS1` (Workflow Standard) pricing tier is used.
-The system-assigned managed identity is enabled and provides access to other services.
+- The system-assigned managed identity is enabled and provides access to other services.
 See the [Role Assignments](#role-assignments) section for more information.

 The following app settings (environment variables) are configured to facilitate connections to other services.
 These are used in the [connections.json](./src/logicApp/connections.json) file of the sample application.